ra559/cis106/_labs/lab2.md

 * Open your repository in VS code and complete the document lab2.md with your screenshots
 * Save the file.
 * Convert the file to PDF.
 * Commit and push the changes to github.
+Use this command: `git add .; git commit -m "Lab2 finished"; git push`

 ## What will you Submit: